Hands-On Workshop

 Now that you have your new project up and running, it’s time to edit it!
 First, we must open the project with our text editor and familiarize ourselves with the file structure.

-This is what the default starter project will look like it is first opened in your Text Editor.
+This is what the default starter project will look like when it is first opened in your Text Editor.
 Text Editor

 Try it Yourself